tenfoldpath/tenfoldpath.com/the-code.md

 * * *

-The core of these ten aspirations come from [_The Code.
+The core of these ten aspirations comes from [_The Code.
 The Evaluation.
 The Protocols: Striving to Become and Eminently Qualified Human_][1] by [Jocko Willink][2] et. al..
 That book attempts to apply the principles of the [US Marine Corps Performance Evaluation System (PES)][3] to [civilian life][4].
 I have changed them to reflect what I want from my life; you should do the same.